-First, there are of course the legal reasons why certain communications must be translated.
+First, there are of course the legal reasons why certain healthcare communications must be translated.

 - Affordable Care Act Section 1001 mandates healthcare translations.
 Section 1001 of the Affordable Care Act mandates that health insurance companies and group health plans use language that is linguistically and culturally appropriate when communicating with insurance enrollees.
-In order to make insurance more comprehensible for all, Section 1001 states that language used must be understandable by the “average plan enrollee.”
+In order to make insurance more comprehensible for all, Section 1001 states that the language used must be understandable by the “average plan enrollee.”

 - Section 1557 Mandates healthcare translations for the Centers for Medicaid and Medicare Services (CMS).
 By extension of existing Language Access Laws already in place, any healthcare provider that is looking to provide services to Medicare or Medicaid recipients are tasked with planning the provision of language access services.
 Read about how your organization needs help with developing a Language Access plan for Section 1557.

 - Marketing of your product internationally requires translation of content.
 If you want to expand internationally and sell your product on the global market, you are going to need to translate that collateral that you produce in order to achieve the ROI you expect on the International market.
 To communicate effectively in those markets, you need the confidence that the translation is both relevant to the consumer or patient, backed by industry professionals that know what works and may not work.
 Doing it right the first time in a highly regulated industry starts with picking the right team for the job.

 - Patient awareness with LEP patients in the U.S. calls for healthcare translations of content.
 Limited English Proficiency (LEP) patients are more apt to read the materials created for awareness when they are in their native language.
 This may include the website to introduce a new drug or the brochure designed for that drug along with awareness material on the disease.
 Putting that information into the patient’s language gives them greater control over understanding their condition and the treatment options available.
 Consider that pharmaceutical companies do healthcare translations for diverse ethnic communities here in the U.S.